-In the cases of Kenneth Barnes (Orleans Parish), Samuel Jordan (Caddo Parish), Christopher Cope (Caddo Parish) and Daniel Prince (Acadia Parish), defendants were sentenced to life imprisonment without the possibility of parole following the sentencing phase of their capital trials.
+In the cases of Kenneth Barnes (Orleans Parish), Samuel Jordan (Caddo Parish), Christopher Cope (Caddo Parish), Daniel Prince (Acadia Parish), and Barry Edge (St. Tammany) defendants were sentenced to life imprisonment without the possibility of parole rather than the death penalty following the sentencing phase of their capital trials.

 Nationally, death sentences are at an all-time low.
 The number of new death sentences in 2012 was the near the lowest in the modern era of the death penalty, second only to the number in 2011.
 States such as North Carolina, Virginia, South Carolina and Indiana didn't sentence anyone to death at all.

 Read more about the national trends in DPIC's 2013 End of Year Report.